jaco4873/cds-visual-analytics-2025/src/assignment_2/README.md

 - **Model Training**: Training both Logistic Regression and Neural Network classifiers
 - **Evaluation**: Generating classification reports, confusion matrices, and performance metrics
 - **Visualization**: Plotting loss curves (for Neural Network)
-- **Configuration-Based**: Uses Pydantic models for flexible configuration
+- **Configuration module**: Uses Pydantic models for flexible configuration

-### Data Preprocessing (default settings)

-1. Load the CIFAR-10 dataset using TensorFlow's keras.datasets
-2. Convert images to grayscale (optional)
-3. Normalize pixel values to [0, 1]
-4. Flatten the images to be compatible with scikit-learn classifiers
+## Data

 ### Data Splitting

-It's worth noting how the data is split differently between the models:
+It's worth noting how the data splits are not identical when training each model:

 1. **Initial Split**: The CIFAR-10 dataset comes pre-divided into 50,000 training images and 10,000 test images.

+2. **Logistic Regression Classifier**:
+   - Uses a simple two-way split
+   - Training set: All 50,000 training images
+   - Test set: 10,000 images (original test set)
+   - No validation set is needed since there's no early stopping mechanism

-2. **Neural Network Classifier** (with early stopping enabled):
+3. **Neural Network Classifier** (with early stopping enabled):
    - Creates a three-way split of the data
    - Training set: 45,000 images (90% of original training data)
    - Validation set: 5,000 images (10% of original training data, controlled by validation_fraction parameter)
    - Test set: 10,000 images (original test set)
    - The validation set is created internally by scikit-learn's MLPClassifier and used to monitor performance for early stopping

-3. **Logistic Regression Classifier**:
-   - Uses a simple two-way split
-   - Training set: All 50,000 training images
-   - Test set: 10,000 images (original test set)
-   - No validation set is needed since there's no early stopping mechanism
+### Data Preprocessing

+1. Load the CIFAR-10 dataset using TensorFlow's keras.datasets
+2. Convert images to grayscale (optional)
+3. Normalize pixel values to [0, 1]
+4. Flatten the images to be compatible with scikit-learn classifiers

+## Model Overview

 ### Logistic Regression Classifier